Energy-efficient recurrence quantification analysis: Optimisation Strategies

 In general, this sampling approach is, somehow, similar to estimating RQA measures using randomly sampled microstates as explained in \cite{daCruz2025}, but with the difference that RQA measures (such as DET) can be directly estimated from the histogram $P(\ell)$, i.e., they are not reconstructed from a different (the microstated) distribution, and, thus, will result in higher accuracy when using the same sampling size $M$.

 Comparing to the standard estimation algorithm (RQA\_RP) and the direct one (RP\_woRP), we find a further speed-up depending on the number $M$ (Tab.~\ref{tab_generalperformance}).
 The memory allocations are the same as for the direct histogram estimation without RPs.
-A large number of samples $M = 4N$, the calculation time is halved; further reducing $M$ to 20\% of the data length speeds up the RQA estimation by almost two orders of magnitude.
+A large number of samples $M = 4N$, the computation time is halved; further reducing $M$ to 20\% of the data length speeds up the RQA estimation by two orders of magnitude.

 Therefore, it might be desired to have a small $M$, but it obviously causes worse estimates of the line length measures.
-Considering the deviation $DET_\text{sampled} - DET_\text{true}$ shows that increasing $M$ reduces the error of the DET estimation when obtained with this sampling schema (Fig.~\ref{fig_samplesize}).
-For the considered data with $N=25,000$, a sampling size of $M=500$ would already result in excellent estimations of DET with deviations of $<10^{-4}$, using $M=5,000$ the deviations drop below $10^{-5}$.
+Considering the error $DET_\text{sampled} - DET_\text{true}$ shows that increasing $M$ reduces the error of the DET estimation when obtained with this sampling schema (Fig.~\ref{fig_samplesize}).
+For the considered data with $N=25,000$, a sampling size of $M=500$ would already result in excellent estimations of DET with errors of $<10^{-4}$, using $M=5,000$ the estimation errors drop below $10^{-5}$.